fbrowther/Big-Data-Analysis-of-Amazon-Product-Reviews-in-Cloud/README.md

 ## Mobile

 ### Main finding:
 49% of regular (unpaid) customers gave 5 STARS rating to this category.
 However, just 1 vine reviewer gave 5 STARS rating to this category.
-Mobile category was not found to be popular for Vine Reviews as only 4 met the conditions in the Vine group.
+Mobile category was not found to be popularly promoted by Vine Reviews as only 4 met the above conditions in the Vine group.

 ![table](https://github.com/fbrowther/Amazon_Product_Reviews_Analysis_on_Cloud/blob/main/Level%202/Mobile/comparison_vine%26_normal%20_customers_Mobile.jpg)